 Programming for Psychology & Vision Science Tutorial series

-Recently I found the following playlist on youtube and it is amazing.
-In this series of tutorial videos you will learn how to use PsychoPy as a Python package.
-For instance, it is starting at a very basic level; importing the visual module to create windows.
-In this video he uses my favourite Python IDE Spyder.
-The videos are actually screencasts from the course Programming for Psychology & Vision Science and contains 10 videos.
-The first 5 videos covers drawing stimuli on the screen (i.e., drawing to a video, gratings, shapes, images, dots).
-Watching these videos you will also learn how to collect responses, providing input, and saving your data.
+Recently I found the following playlist on youtube, and it is amazing.
+In this series of tutorial videos, you will learn how to use PsychoPy as a Python package.
+For instance, it is starting at a fundamental level, importing the visual module to create windows.
+In this video, he uses my favorite Python IDE, Spyder.

 That was all for now.
-If you know more good video tutorial for PsychoPy please leave a comment.
+If you know more good video tutorials for PsychoPy, please leave a comment.
 Preferably the tutorials should cover coding but just building experiments with the builder mode is also fine.
 I may update my playlist with more PsychoPy tutorials (the first playlist).
 Here is a PsychoPy tutorial on making a Psychomotor vigilance test (with a download link).